Mattsi-Jansky/recipes/cake-chocolate.md

 * Generous pinch of sea salt
 * 110g softened, unsalted butter
 * 60-120ml wholemilk to thin
-* Plain or dark milk chocolate bar
+* Plain or dark milk chocolate bar (or both)

 ## Preparation

 * Leave the butter out to soften for ~1 hour before you start the icing step(at least 40 minutes if you're time pressured)
+  * This is only needed for the frosting step, so if you forget you could do the cake bases while you wait for the butter to soften for the frosting.
 * Separate 2 egg yolks
   * See: https://www.youtube.com/watch?v=KmXvM9ShrB4
 * Begin heating oven to 175C